V&A Inclusive Design at the V&A: Exhibition Review

 The Sociability team recently visited the V&A Museum in South Kensington to experience their new exhibition Design & Disability, which runs from 7 June 2025 to 15 February 2026.

-This is not just another exhibition.
-It’s a celebration of how Disabled, Deaf and neurodivergent communities have shaped design and culture, not just as users, but as leaders, creators, and innovators!
-What makes it truly special is that it’s told from the perspective of Disabled people themselves, making it much more authentic and inclusive.
+This is not just another museum display.
+It is a profound celebration of how disabled, d/Deaf, and neurodivergent communities have shaped design and culture.
+These communities act not just as users but as leaders, creators, and innovators.

 Matt and Jennie are both wheelchair users and are sat in front of the exhibits within the clothing section.
 The walls are blue with a large tesxtile exhibit.